LogtalkDotOrg/logtalk3/adapters/NOTES.md

 For using XPCE from Logtalk, see the `xpce` example in the Logtalk distribution.

-With multi-threading support turned on, you may get an harmless message when halting the system regarding threads that wouldn't die: you can suppress the message on POSIX systems by using `% swilgt 2> /dev/null`.
+With multi-threading support turned on, you may get a harmless message when halting the system regarding threads that wouldn't die: you can suppress the message on POSIX systems by using `% swilgt 2> /dev/null`.